Why We Worship

 The Youth Choir and Bell Choir are the featured choir at this service and returning college students are invited to join them in singing familiar anthems if they choose.
 The Pastor delivers the Christmas Message from the pulpit or aisle.

 The Adult Choir and Bell Choir are the featured choirs at this service with the Christmas Message preached from the pulpit or aisle.
-While it does not begin at midnight it is often referred to as the Midnight Mass or Midnight Service by many as we end the worship after midnight to begin our celebration of Christmas Day.
+While it does not begin at midnight it is often referred to as the Midnight Mass or Midnight Service by many.

 Holy Week & Easter